Wonkglorg/Minecraft-UtilityLib/README.md

 * JAVA 16 or above

 IMPORTANT!
-To use Sqlite file copies from resource path use:
+To use Sqlite file copies from resource path include this in the pom.xml
 ```yml
 <plugin>
 <groupId>org.apache.maven.plugins</groupId>